torchbox/rca-wagtail-2019/README.md

 ## Deployments

-Deployments to stage are automatically handled by CircleCI.
+Deployments to staging and dev sites are automatically handled by CircleCI.
+If for any reason deployment is not triggered, you can go to the [CircleCI admin page](https://app.circleci.com/pipelines/github/torchbox/rca-wagtail-2019?branch=dev) and manually trigger the pipeline for the branch.

 For production, CircleCI requires manual approval, this is done over at the [CircleCI Workflows for master](https://circleci.com/gh/torchbox/workflows/rca-wagtail-2019/tree/master).
 A job awaiting approval will show as 'pending'.
 Manual approval consists of clicking on the pending tasks and clicking 'approve'.